Guide to HSBC credit cards

 Global bank, HSBC offers a full range of credit cards to meet the needs of its varied customer base.

-Existing current account customers can get an exclusive HSBC credit card that offers a long interest free period on balance transfers, as well as 0% interest on purchases and a discount on holidays booked through the HSBC travel service.
+Existing current account customers can get an exclusive HSBC credit card that offers a long interest free period on balance transfers, as well as 0% interest on purchases and access to the HSBC home&away Privilege Programme.

-Students who hold an account with HSBC can take out a student credit card which, again, offers a discount for holidays booked through the HSBC Travel Service and comes with a representative APR of 18.9% (variable).
+Students who hold an account with HSBC can take out a student credit card which, again, offers access to the HSBC home&away Privilege Programme and comes with a representative APR of 18.9% (variable).

 The HSBC Premier credit card works as both a low standard rate and a rewards card, offering a low representative APR of 11.9% (variable) and two rewards points for every £10 spent.
-Although there is no balance transfer facility, the card also offers nine months of interest-free purchases and a discount on HSBC Travel Services.
+Although there is no balance transfer facility, the card also offers nine months of interest-free purchases and access to the HSBC Privilege Programme.

 However, this card is only available to HSBC Premier customers who must have an individual income of £100,000 per year and £50,000 worth of savings or investments with the bank – so it’s not for everyone!

-Business customers can take advantage of the HSBC Commercial card, which offers a fee-free balance transfer facility as well as discounts on travel and retail vouchers.
-There are no interest-free introductory periods but the card does have a relatively low representative APR of 15.9% (variable).
+Business customers can take advantage of the HSBC Commercial card, which does not offer interest free introductory periods but the card does have a relatively low representative APR of 15.9% (variable).

 Although non-HSBC customers cannot apply for HSBC credit cards, they can apply for partnership cards that are provided by the bank.
 For instance, the John Lewis and Waitrose Partnership Card offers 0% interest on purchases and balance transfers for six months (balance transfers are subject to a 2.5% fee) after which time the representative APR jumps to 16.9% (variable).